-The most visited area is along the Atlantic coast stretching from the port of La Rochelle down past the historic towns of Rochefort and Brouage, the offshore ‘islands’ of Ile de Re and Ile d’Oleron and along the estuary of the River Gironde nearly as far as Bordeaux.
+The most visited area is along the Atlantic coast, stretching from the port of La Rochelle down past the historic towns of Rochefort and Brouage, the offshore ‘islands’ of Ile de Re and Ile d’Oleron, and along the estuary of the River Gironde nearly as far as Bordeaux.

-Two 14th century stone towers, Tour de la Chaine and Tour Nicolas, dominate the entrance to the bustling Vieux Port (old port) area (pictured, left) crammed with pleasure craft which is adjacent to the lovely old city.
+Two 14th century stone towers, Tour de la Chaine and Tour Nicolas, dominate the entrance to the bustling Vieux Port (old port) area crammed with pleasure craft which is adjacent to the lovely old city.
 On a sunny summer day the cafes and restaurants along the waterfront were alive with patrons.

 The old city is reached through an arch above which is the striking Tour de la Grosse Horloge.
 The main street Rue du Palais is one of many arcaded streets that are a feature of La Rochelle.
-The city offers a number of excellent museums as well as an unusual Temple Protestant
+The city offers a number of excellent museums as well as an unusual Temple Protestant.

-Further south the ancient 15th century village of Brouage, fortified by Cardinal Richelieu as a Catholic bastion, was once a small port with a thriving salt industry.
-Over the centuries the harbor silted up and the walled village is now stranded a mile or so from the sea – but still a pretty village worth visiting for a stroll along the walls and a coffee at the many cafes.
+Further south the ancient 15th-century village of Brouage, fortified by Cardinal Richelieu as a Catholic bastion, was once a small port with a thriving salt industry.
+Over the centuries the harbor silted up and the walled village is now stranded a mile or so from the sea – but it’s still a pretty village worth visiting for a stroll along the walls and a coffee at the many cafes.

-As you come off the bridge back from Ile d’Oleron, plan a stop at the village of Marennes famous for its delicious oysters.
+As you come off the bridge back from Ile d’Oleron plan a stop at the village of Marennes, famous for its delicious oysters.
 Then you are close to the beach resorts along the northern bank of the Gironde which leads down to Bordeaux.
 Royan is the main holiday town with long sweeps of beaches and busy marina, and a superb Eglise Notre Dame, built in 1958 of reinforced concrete and with a 213-foot spire.
 Along the promenade beside the beach are some beautiful stately homes and colorful, landscaped flower beds.